Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Asai -functions of Langlands transfers

 \subsection{The Asai $L$-function of an automorphically induced representation}

 Let $L$ be a cyclic extension of $\cm$ of degree $[L:\cm]=n\geq 1$ which is still a CM field.
 We write $L^{+}$ for its maximal totally real subfield. \begin{defn} Let $\chi$ be an algebraic Hecke character of $L$.
-We let $\Pi(\chi)$ be the automorphic induction of $\chi$ to $\GL_{n}(\Acm)$ (cf.\ \cite{arthur-clozel}, Chp.\ 3, Thm.\ 6.2).
+We let $\Pi(\chi)$ be the automorphic induction of $\chi$ to $\GL_{n}(\Acm)$ as established in \cite{arthur-clozel}, Chp.\ 3, Thm.\ 6.2.
 We write

 \end{defn}